What's up, doc? Investors knock at China hospitals

 While communist China once promised cradle-to-grave healthcare, those promises stagnated after economic reforms began 30 years ago.

-To remedy that, Beijing injected $125 billion as part of its stimulus package to provide a very basic level of care to all citizens.
+To remedy that, Beijing injected $125 billion (77 billion pounds) as part of its stimulus package to provide a very basic level of care to all citizens.

 The Peking Union Medical College Hospital in Beijing shows both the problems and the potential of the healthcare system.